erfanzar/erfanzar/README.md

 -   and finaly i have created an object detection library but i think im the only one who use it (work with 70 accuracy and 40 fps on rtx 2080 ti :| ) -->
 - 📫 How to reach me Email erfanzare82@yahoo.com

-- PTT Collection: An AI-powered suite of models that predict the outcomes of professional tennis matches with remarkable accuracy.
-PTT Collection is based on a novel approach to analyzing player data and match history, and its advanced algorithms are able to identify patterns and trends that were previously undetectable to other models.
-It has been featured in prominent sports analytics publications and has been adopted by several major sports organizations and teams.
+- PTT Collection: An AI-powered suite of models that predict the next word matches with remarkable accuracy (Text Generative Models).
+PTT Collection is based on a novel approach to work as a full and intelligent NLP Model.

 - [PTT-PoetryTrainedTransformers 🚀](https://github.com/erfanzar/PTT-PoetryTrainedTransformers)